“IMAGINING OTHER…”

 His measurements,

-which have never been refuted, (Robin McKie) show that CO2
+which have never been refuted, (Robin McKie)

-increased from around 310 ppm to over 390 between 1957 and 2010. (*) There is no doubt that the
+over 390 between 1957 and 2010. (*) There is no doubt that the levels will

-be noticeable immediately.
+noticeable immediately.

 Scientists believe it

-is important to reduce the level to 350 ppm to restore the
+is important to reduce the level to 350 ppm to

-energy equilibrium of the planet.
+restore the energy equilibrium of the planet.

 (*) This is a rapid